moneybutton/docs/docs/mb-javascript.md

 an invoice number or reference number.
 It can be any string and it's attached to the payments created with a specific button.
 Payments are stored with that string and then can be queried later using this attribute.

-More documentation about Payments API will be available soon.

 ### buttonData